-- Murray & Roberts operated the following LTI schemes in FY2018: the FSP introduced in October 2012, the Letsema Vulindlela Black Executives Trust ("Vulindlela"), which was established in December 2005 as part of the Group's BBBEE shareholding structure and the Clough Phantom Share Plan ("CPSP"), introduced in 2014 following the acquisition of the minority interests in Clough.
+Murray & Roberts operated the following LTI schemes in FY2019: the FSP introduced in October 2012, the Letsema Vulindlela Black Executives Trust ("Vulindlela"), which was established in December 2005 as part of the Group's BBBEE shareholding structure and the Clough Phantom Share Plan ("CPSP") introduced in 2014, following the acquisition of the minority interests in Clough.
 As reported last year, no further allocations have been made under the CPSP since 2016 and the last allocations under the CPSP will vest in October 2019.
-A Long-Term Cash Settled Incentive Plan ("LTCSIP") was introduced in 2017 to replace the CPSP and is also used as an LTI scheme for other executives operating outside South Africa. - Murray & Roberts has a historical option type plan, namely the Murray & Roberts Holdings Limited Employee Share Incentive Scheme ("Share Option Scheme").
-All outstanding options were under water and have expired on 30 August 2017.
-No new allocations will be made in terms of the Share Option Scheme.
+A Long Term Cash Settled Incentive Plan ("LTCSIP") was introduced in 2017 to replace the CPSP and is also used as an LTI scheme for other executives operating outside South Africa.